Harvey, Western Australia: History

-Harvey was developed as a private town in the 1890s by a group of investors following the opening of a railway station there in 1893.
-However, Cookernup, little more than a railway stop today, had a greater population, and had a telegraph office and school years before Harvey.
+Following the opening of a railway station in 1893, Harvey was developed as a private town by a group of investors.
+However, years before Harvey was begun, Cookernup, little more than a railway stop today, had a greater population, and a telegraph office and school.

-The population of the town was 93 (66 males and 27 females) in 1898.
+In 1898, the population of Harvey town was 93 (66 males and 27 females).

-In 1926 the Harvey Road Board sought the declaration of a townsite, but this did not occur until 1938.
+In 1926, the Harvey Road Board sought the declaration of a town site, but that did not occur until 1938.

-In February 2006, EG Green & Sons, the owner of the Harvey Beef brand since 1919 and responsible for about 90% of Western Australia's beef exports, went into administration.
-In April, however, the brand was rescued by a new consortium who acquired EG Green & Sons and recreated it as Harvey Industries.
+In February 2006, EG Green & Sons, the owner of the Harvey Beef brand since 1919, and responsible for about 90% of Western Australia's beef exports, went into administration.
+In April, however, the brand was rescued by a new consortium, which acquired EG Green & Sons and recreated it as Harvey Industries.

 In 2010, Harvey gained national attention when 19-year-old Jessica Moloney became a finalist in the popular Fox8 show Australia's Next Top Model.
 She came in fourth place in Cycle 6 of the series.

 Present day

 The town is the seat of the Shire of Harvey and is the centre of the Western Australian dairy industry.
 It contains a hospital, agricultural college, vocational college and the headquarters of Harvey Fresh, Harvey Beef and Harvey Cheese.
 Each year in April (previously October) it hosts a major agricultural show.
 In addition, Harvey Senior High School, two primary schools, dining and shopping facilities, banks, accommodation (hotel, motel, caravan park, farm stay), council offices and the Forest Products Commission's Timber Technology Centre are located within the town.

 The railway station contains a museum which documents early life in the town, and the Stirling Cottage (actually a replica of it built 500 m downstream from the original in 1994 after the original cottage succumbed to the elements in the 1960s) has been converted into a tourist information centre and tearooms.
 An unusual feature is the Italian Internment Shrine, built by Italian internees of Harvey No. 11 Camp during World War II and believed to be one of the only monuments of its kind in existence.

-Harvey is home to Harvey Dam, which is a popular recreational angling (licensed) and tourist destination, with picnic facilities, walkways and historical information.
-Harvey Dam's wall can be traversed completely on foot.
+Harvey is the site of the Harvey Dam, a popular recreational angling (licensed) and tourist destination, with picnic facilities, walkways and historical information.
+The dam wall can be traversed completely on foot.

-In 2015 Harvey received a new war memorial with detailed casualty counts and information relevant to major Australian engagements.
+In 2015, Harvey a new war memorial was constructed, with detailed casualty counts and information relevant to major Australian engagements.

 On 7 January 2016 the residents of the town were urged to evacuate immediately by Western Australia's Department of Fire and Emergency Services due to an approaching bushfire.
 Patients at the Harvey District Hospital were evacuated to nearby hospitals along with residents from local nursing homes.
 On the evening of 8 January, after catastrophic losses in nearby Yarloop, the fire was threatening the town.
 Harvey was evacuated late on the afternoon of 9 January, but conditions eased the following day and the alert level was downgraded.